Langhe Roero Monferrato

 Did you like my Guide to Langhe Roero and Monferrato?

-Here I also leave you some reading suggestions.
-And I am waiting for you to experience this fantastic area of Piedmont!
+I also leave you with some reading recommendations.
+I am looking forward to your experience in this fantastic area of Piedmont!